redhat-cip/dci-openshift-agent/README.md

 and form the new “fresh” RHOCP cluster.

-All files on these systems are NOT persistent between each `dci-openshift-agent` job as the RHOCP cluster is reinstalled at each time.
+All files on these systems are NOT persistent between each `dci-openshift-agent` job as the RHOCP cluster is reinstalled each time.
 Therefore, every expected customization and tests have to be automated from the DCI Jumphost (by using hooks) and will therefore be applied after each deployment (More info at [Jumphost Configuration](#jumphost-configuration)).